tgbnhy/fast-kmeans/README.md

 ## Introduction
 This repo holds the source code and scripts for reproduce the key experiments of fast k-means evaluation.
-We also upload an exemplar dataset that you can play with in the folder "dataset"
+We also upload an exemplar dataset that you can play with in the folder "dataset".

+Download our technical report here: https://github.com/tgbnhy/fast-kmeans/unik-vldb.pdf

 ## Usage